jeffh/Hydrant/README.md

  - `objectFromSourceObject:error:` converts the sourceObject to a given object defined by each mapper class.
  - `reverseMapperwithDestinationKey:` produces a new mapper that can convert the returned object (from above) into the sourceObject.

-In short, `HYDMapper` is the protocol to implement how *any object can be converted to any other object*.
+In short, `HYDMapper` is the protocol to implement how **any object can be converted to any other object**.
 Using a composition of mappers, we can produce an arbitrary schema to transform any object graph, such as JSON to Value Objects.

+This protocol provides a lot of flexibility and composibility for building parsing strategies.

 Of course, Hydrant comes with a collection of mappers for you to use.